 Subjecting IBCs to annual reporting and auditing: IBCs are obliged to file annual tax returns, accounting records, pursuant to the requirement of the Income and Business Tax Act.
 IBCs that are physically present in Belize must also file and pay monthly business tax.

-Following entities with physical presence or tax residency status in Belize might be required to file audited report by the Commissioner Income Tax:
+Following entities with physical presence or tax residency status in Belize might be required to file an audited report by the Commissioner Income Tax:

 - IBCs with annual income exceeding US$6m;